-Sitnik Theater at the Lackland Center, Centenary College, 715 Grand Ave., Hackettstown, 908-979-0900.
-Concerts and special events, jazz series, theater season and BlackBox Festival by professional Centenary Stage Company, Women's Playwright series, family fun series, and Festival of Shows presented by members of Young Performers Workshops at end of fall, spring and summer sessions.
-Student rates; student matinees; Family Night on Thurs.
-See Theater for more events.
+Sitnik Theater at the Lackland Center, Centenary University, 715 Grand Ave., Hackettstown, 908-979-0900.
+Concerts and special events, jazz series, theater season by professional Centenary Stage Company, family fun series, and Festival of Shows is presented by members of Young Performers Workshops at end of fall, spring and summer sessions.
+Student rates; student matinees.

 70 Maple St., Summit, 908-273-0441.
-Friday music concerts celebrate the holiday seasons during advent and lent.
-Bring your own lunch or buy at the church kitchen.
-All concerts Fri.
-12:15-1pm.
+Friday lunchtime concerts celebrate the holiday seasons during advent and lent.
 Free, open to the public.

 Chatham Community Band

 Community band presents free concerts to Chatham and surrounding communities.
 New members welcome.